The LIS Alternative for Primary Care

 For a product that is excessively expensive and requires significant ongoing maintenance fees, practices at least want it to adequately fulfil the needs of their POCT workflow.
 This is not the case.

-An LIS alternative is needed?
+An LIS alternative for Primary Care is needed

 Laboratory Information Systems are unsuited to primary care, yet facilities still need to offer POCT to their patients.
 To do this right, they need a solution that will manage the process effectively.